Acrylamide: Production

-This reaction is catalyzed by sulfuric acid, various metal salts, and the enzyme nitrile hydratase.
-In 2008, an estimated 750,000,000 kg of polyacrylamide were produced, mainly using the enzymatic route.
+This reaction also is catalyzed by sulfuric acid as well as various metal salts.
+Treatment of acrylonitrile with sulfuric acid gives acrylamide sulfate, CH=CHC(O)NH2*H2SO4.
+This salt can be converted to acrylamide with a base or to methyl acrylate with methanol.

 Uses

 The majority of acrylamide is used to manufacture various polymers, especially polyacrylamide.
 This water-soluble polymer, which has very low toxicity, is widely used as thickener and flocculating agent.
 These functions are valuable in the purification of drinking water, corrosion inhibition, mineral extraction, and paper making.
 Polyacrylamide gels are routinely used in medicine and biochemistry for purification and assays.

 Toxicity and carcinogenicity

 Acrylamide can arise in some cooked foods via a series of steps by the reaction of the amino acid asparagine and glucose.
 This condensation, one of the Maillard reactions, followed by dehydrogenation produces N-(D-glucos-1-yl)-L-asparagine, which upon pyrolysis generates some acrylamide.

 The discovery in 2002 that some cooked foods contain acrylamide attracted significant attention to its possible biological effects.
-IARC, NTP, and the EPA have classified it as a probable carcinogen.
-Although epidemiological studies (as of 2019) suggest that dietary acrylamide consumption does not significantly increase people's risk of developing cancer.
+IARC, NTP, and the EPA have classified it as a probable carcinogen, although epidemiological studies (as of 2019) suggest that dietary acrylamide consumption does not significantly increase people's risk of developing cancer.